 - alarm will not be caused but the control panel will record a so-called unconfirmed alarm. - If any other intruder detector is triggered in a set section within 40 minutes of the above event, an intruder alarm will be triggered.
-If no other detector is triggered during this period, the control panel will stop waiting for confirmation. - The alarm must be confirmed by another detector than the first one, and if the second one is a motion detector its detection area must not cover the same area as the first detector to be triggered.
-This must be ensured by the proper location of detectors. - An unconfirmed alarm is recorded in control panel memory but can also be sent to the ARC, or to the user by SMS report. - If the first triggered detector has a delayed reaction, it will start a socalled unconfirmed entrance delay.
-This delay is indicated the same way as an ordinary entrance delay, but if no other delayed detector is triggered during this delay, there will be no alarm if the unconfirmed entrance delay is exceeded, with another unconfirmed alarm being recorded in the control panel memory.
-If there is any other delayed or next-delayed detector triggered during the entrance delay period, it will confirm the entrance delay, and if this delay is exceeded (due to no unsetting being done) it will trigger an intruder alarm at the end of the delay - If a delayed detector is triggered within 40 minutes after the triggering of an unconfirmed alarm or the moment the unconfirmed entrance delay is exceeded, the confirmed entrance delay starts running and when it times out (due to no unsetting being done), an intruder alarm is triggered. - If the unconfirmed entrance delay is confirmed by an instant detector it will trigger an internal warning (IW) alarm immediately (e.g. an internal siren) and if the entrance delay times out then an external alarm (EW) will be triggered. - An unconfirmed alarm can be confirmed by any other intruder detectors in the system as long as the detectors are assigned to a set (armed) section. - The confirmation of intruder alarms concerns only detectors with instant, delayed, or next-delayed reactions.
+If no other detector is triggered during this period, the control panel will stop waiting for confirmation. - The alarm must be confirmed by another detector than the first one.
+If the same type of detector is used for confirmation thentheir detection area must not cover the same area..
+This must be ensured by the proper location of detectors. - An unconfirmed alarm is recorded in control panel memory but can also be sent to the ARC, or to the user by SMS report. - If the first triggered detector has a delayed reaction, it will start a so-called unconfirmed entrance delay.
+This delay is indicated the same way as an ordinary entrance delay., If no other delayed detector is triggered during this delay, there will be no alarm.
+If the entrance delay is exceededthe unconfirmed alarm is recorded in the control panel memory.
+If there is any other delayed or next-delayed detector triggered during the entrance delay period, it will confirm the entrance delay, and if this delay is exceeded (due to no unsetting being done) it will trigger an intruder alarm at the end of the delay. - If a delayed detector is triggered within 40 minutes after the triggering of an unconfirmed alarm or the moment the unconfirmed entrance delay is exceeded, the confirmed entrance delay starts running and when it times out (due to no unsetting being done), an intruder alarm is triggered. - If the unconfirmed entrance delay is confirmed by an instant detector it will trigger an internal warning (IW) alarm immediately (e.g. an internal siren) and if the entrance delay times out then an external alarm (EW) will be triggered. - An unconfirmed alarm can be confirmed by any other intruder detectors in the system as long as the detectors are assigned to a set (armed) section. - The confirmation of intruder alarms concerns only detectors with instant, delayed, or next-delayed reactions.
 It has no effect on fire, panic, 24-hour, tamper, or technical alarms.
 These alarms are triggered immediately without confirmation.